IQSS/dataverse/doc/sphinx-guides/source/admin/metadatacustomization.rst

 You have several options for setting up a dev environment for testing metadata block changes:

-- Vagrant: See the :doc:`/developers/tools` section of the Dev Guide.
+- Vagrant: See the :doc:`/developers/tools` section of the Developer Guide.
 - docker-aio: See https://github.com/IQSS/dataverse/tree/develop/conf/docker-aio
-- AWS deployment: See the :doc:`/developers/deployment` section of the Dev Guide.
+- AWS deployment: See the :doc:`/developers/deployment` section of the Developer Guide.
-- Full dev environment: See the :doc:`/developers/dev-environment` section of the Dev Guide.
+- Full dev environment: See the :doc:`/developers/dev-environment` section of the Developer Guide.

 To get a clean environment in Vagrant, you'll be running ``vagrant destroy``.
 In Docker, you'll use ``docker rm``.
 For a full dev environment or AWS installation, you might find ``rebuild`` and related scripts at ``scripts/deploy/phoenix.dataverse.org`` useful.